 2. To qualify for an Age pension you must also have been an Australian resident for a total of 10 years, at least five of these in one continuous period.
 You must also be an Australian resident and in Australia on the day your claim is lodged, unless you are claiming under an International Social Security Agreement (see below).

 3. As mentioned, you need to be a resident of Australia at the time the first claim for the age pension.
 Note that if you have been an expatriate ("former resident") and have been living overseas, the restriction for former residents means that you need to remain in Australia for two years before you can leave and be paid overseas.
 In practice, many Australian expatriates return home two years prior to becoming eligible for an age pension - this ensures eligibility from a residency point of view and "should" mean the two-year restriction does not apply - although this needs to be confirmed.

 4.When a person goes overseas their rate of Age Pension is paid according to their Australian Working Life Residence (AWLR) or years in Australia between the ages of 16 and Age Pension age.
 A person who has resided in Australia for 25 years between the ages of 16 and Age Pension will get the full means tested rate, less any add-ons; while a person with less than 25 years will get a proportionate rate.
 For example, if you have lived in Australia for 10 years between the ages of 16 and age pension age, your proportion would be 10/25 multiplied by the normal income and asset tested rate of Age Pension.
-This rate change, however, does not occur until a person has been outside Australia for 26 weeks.
-This is because all Age pensioners can go overseas temporarily for 26 weeks regardless of their AWLR.

 Alternatively, you can make a claim for a pension without returning to Australia, if you are living in a country with which Australia has an International Social Security Agreement.